Issue

 What list of

-) as the example.
+You listed two ECMAScript API collections — I'll use the first one you mentioned (esnext) as the example.
 However, note that it's not a real spec — it refers to all "bleeding edge" features:

 The special

-value refers to the highest version your version of TypeScript supports.
+ESNextvalue refers to the highest version your version of TypeScript supports.
 This setting should be used with caution, since it doesn’t mean the same thing between different TypeScript versions and can make upgrades less predictable.

-If you want to include the default libraries corresponding to esnext
+If you want to include the default libraries corresponding to esnext (esnext.full) in your compilation, here are two options for your TSConfig:

 You can specify the libraries manually, along with your desired target: